julius-gwee/tp/docs/UserGuide.md

 `rating` - sorts by rating

 Examples:
-* `sort` sorts all candidates alphabetically
+* `sort` sorts all candidates alphabetically.
-* `sort date` sorts all candidates by date added
+* `sort date` sorts all candidates by date added.

 ### Clearing all entries : `clear`

-Clears all entries from the candidate list.
+Clears candidates from the candidate list.

-Format: `clear`
+Format: `clear [STAGE]`

+* Deletes all candidates from the specified `STAGE`.
+* If no `STAGE` specified, clears from all stages by default.
+* Valid stages: `Candidates`, `Contacted`, `Interviewed`, `Hired`, `All` (case-insensitive).

+Examples:
+* `clear all` deletes all candidates from all stages.
+* `clear` also deletes all candidates from all stages.
+* `clear Interviewed` deletes all candidates from Interviewed stage.

 ### Navigating search history : `↑` or `↓`

 Use the UP arrow key to view previous commands and the DOWN arrow key to navigate back to more recent commands.

 Format: `↑` or `↓`